juliabb1/Plant-Monitoring-System/README.md

 # Plant-Monitoring-System
 I have created a Snart Plant Monitoring System with integrated watering capabilities!

+In the following you will find Details about the
+- System Scope
+- Components
+- Result

 ## System Scope
 These are the technical and non-technical requirements:
 - Watering based on moisture level​